MuMUR : Multilingual Multimodal Universal Retrieval: MuMUR : Multilingual Multimodal Universal Retrieval

 \subsection{Problem statement}

-Given a set of videos $V$, their corresponding English text captions $E$ and related multilingual text captions $M$, our goal is to learn similarity functions $s_{1}(v_{i}, e_{i})$ and $s_{2}(v_{i}, m_{i})$ ($v_{i} \in V$, $e_{i} \in E$ and $m_{i} \in M$).
-In other words, we propose a framework MKTVR that enables end-to-end learning on a tuple of video, English text caption and multilingual text caption by bringing closer the joint representations of those three elements.
-Specifically, for each video $V$ and the English text captions $E$, we generate the multilingual translations $M$ using external state-of-the-art machine translation models \cite{tang2020multilingual}.
+Given a set of visual data $V$, their corresponding English text captions $E$ and related multilingual text captions $M$, our goal is to learn similarity functions $s_{1}(v_{i}, e_{i})$ and $s_{2}(v_{i}, m_{i})$ ($v_{i} \in V$, $e_{i} \in E$ and $m_{i} \in M$).
+In other words, we propose a framework MuMUR that enables end-to-end learning on a tuple of visual input, English text caption and multilingual text caption by bringing closer the joint representations of those three elements.
+Specifically, for each visual input $V$ and the English text captions $E$, we generate the multilingual translations $M$ using external state-of-the-art machine translation models \cite{tang2020multilingual}.
 Next, we present the proposed approach that facilitates the end-to-end learning using multilingual data.